 Data-driven Decision Making: With the rise of Artificial Intelligence and Machine Learning in insurance, Embedded Insurance will be more equipped with insights from multiple touchpoints of their digital customers.
 Such information can inform critical business decisions on risk modelling, developing prediction-based insurance products to meet specific customer needs, and improving the customer experience for non-insurance businesses.

-Embedded Insurance opens up a whole new world of possibilities for traditional insurers to onboard Millenials and Gen Z on the continent into their portfolio seamlessly.
+Embedded Insurance opens up a whole new world of possibilities for traditional insurers to seamlessly onboard Millenials and Gen Z on the continent into their portfolio.
 It helps non-insurance businesses offer insurance as an add-on to their existing to improve retention rates.

 Reduced Administrative Costs: According to an Infosys study, the adoption of digital initiatives like Embedded Insurance can help Life, Health, and Property and Casualty Insurers to save 10 -25 per cent of their annual sales and operations costs.

 An insurer’s key processes like claims and payments are automated for improved customer experience; elements of old costs for insurers are either outsourced or shared through partnerships with non-insurance businesses.